kashee337/gorasp_builder/README.md

 # GoRaspBuilder
-go build tool with cgo package for Raspberry Py
+build tool for go package with cgo for Raspberry Py.

 ## how to
 * build docker container